 Sundays, 11am—4pm, Perth City

 Perth Home Grown is a sustainable living market in the heart of the city where you can buy baked goods, handmade gifts and homewares and fresh fruit and vegetables.
-And why not treat yourself to a delicious slice of Honeycake to reward yourself for being a winner in life.
+And why not treat yourself to a box of GFree Donuts to reward yourself for being a winner in life.

 Perth City Farm Markets